ibm-cloud-docs/watsonxdata/ingest_sparklogshistory.md

    **Starting**: If the ingestion job is in **Starting** status, **Spark application history** is disabled.

-   **Running**: If the job status is **Running**, clicking **Spark application history** will generally take you to the Spark UI.
+   **Running**: If the job status is **Running**, clicking **Spark application UI** will generally take you to the Spark UI.
 You can monitor the ingestion job progress, resource usage, and other details in real-time through this web interface.
 This Spark UI information will be temporarily available only when the job is in the **Running** status.

    **Failed** or **Finished**: If the job status is **Failed** or **Finished**, clicking **Spark application history** will navigate you to the Spark history UI.
 This interface provides a summary of the ingestion job execution, including its timeline, resource usage, and any error messages.